-TAG Oil Ltd. ("TAG" or the "Company") is a Canadian registered oil and gas producer and explorer with extensive operations and production infrastructure in the Taranaki Basin of New Zealand.
-As of the date of this MD&A, the Company controls a land holding consisting of eight onshore oil and gas permits amounting to 67,000 net acres of land.
+TAG Oil Ltd. ("TAG" or the "Company") is a development-stage international oil and gas producer with established high netback production, development and exploration assets, including production infrastructure in New Zealand and Australia.
+As of the date of this MD&A, the Company controls a land holding consisting of nine onshore oil and gas permits amounting to 93,104 net acres of land.

-Throughout this period of economic uncertainty in the oil and gas industry, TAG's management has remained disciplined and capable of adapting where necessary to changing commodity prices and shareholder appetite for risk.
-TAG continues to focus on its core producing operations, while deferring the majority of its exploration focused capital program.
-The Company was forced to relinquish several existing permits that had either large commitments or were no longer key to the Company's strategy due to low commodity price.
-These measures have allowed the Company to preserve capital and reduce production and administrative costs wherever possible.
-Nevertheless, TAG is in the process of preparing to once again grow its production and reserves base through exploration drilling, while continuing to assess strategic acquisition opportunities in New Zealand and Australia.
+TAG continues to remain disciplined and focused on its core producing operations.
+TAG will no longer be deferring the majority of its exploration focused capital program, and it is expecting to spud the Supplejack-A2X well in March 2017.
+The Company has preserved capital and reduced production and administrative costs wherever possible.
+However, TAG is in the process of preparing to grow its production and reserves base through exploration drilling, while continuing to assess strategic acquisition opportunities in New Zealand and Australia.